Faculty & Staff

 Head of School

 BIO: As the Head of School, David Seibel aims to cultivate a generation of scholar-disciples who are passionate about learning.
 Husband to Brooke and father of two current and an additional two future Coram Deo students, David is pursuing his Doctorate of Education from Southern Theological Seminary.
 David also holds an MDiv from Southern Theological Seminary, an MEd from Marian University, and BA in Economics and Spanish from Wabash College.
 His family attends Cornerstone Bible Church.

 BIO: Jason Barney was awarded the Henry Salvatori Prize for Excellence in Teaching from Hillsdale College in 2012.
 He completed his MA in Biblical Exegesis at Wheaton College, where he received The Tenney Award in New Testament Studies.
 He previously served as the Academic Dean at Clapham School in Wheaton, IL.
-He recently published The Joy of Learning: Finding Flow Through Classical Education and blogs on ancient wisdom for the modern era at www.educationalrenaissance.com.
+He recently published A Short History of Narration and blogs on ancient wisdom for the modern era at www.educationalrenaissance.com.
+His family attends The Fields Church in Westfield.

 BIO: Susan MacKay holds a B.S. in Business Administration from Bowling Green State University with a specialization in Hospitality Management.
 Prior to becoming a stay-at-home mom, she worked in hotel operations and sales before transitioning to the financial industry.
 Upon moving after 14 years of living in Arizona, Susan and her husband Mark sought a school that would provide a classical education for their daughter.
 Her family attends Christ’s Community Church in Fishers.